zmv7/minetest-custom-death_formspec/README.md

 Modified death_formspec which tell death coordinates and adds ghost mode and leave to menu buttons
 Installation:
 -/!\Sure that enable_client_modding = true in settings
--Install this mod in minetest's clientmods directory and enable in mods.conf
+-Install this mod in minetest's clientmods directory and add 'load_mod_cdf = true' to clientmods/mods.conf
 Ghost mode allows you to grab stuff from your bones then respawn and stuff will kept
 ![Alt text](/screenshot.png?raw=true)